-Prior to the spin-off, we expect to enter into debt financing arrangements pursuant to which we will have total available borrowing capacity of up to \$337.0 million (in addition to debt that is currently outstanding).
+On July 17, 2020, we entered into debt financing arrangements pursuant to which we will have total available borrowing capacity of up to \$337.0 million (in addition to debt that was then outstanding).
 Immediately following the separation and distribution, TZS will contribute \$298.0 million in cash to Maxeon Solar in exchange for a number of our shares such that immediately following such issuance, TZS will own approximately 28.848% of our outstanding shares.